 Now you simply do that all the way around.

 Continue this pattern of looping around the midpoint of the string from the layer before until you have closed in the entire triangle or have a smaller opening of your choice of size.
-You can also leave a small mount of the string from the inside to attach a decoration (charm, stone, crystal, bone etc).
+You can also leave a small amount of the string from the inside to attach a decoration (charm, stone, crystal, bone, etc).

 Bamsauce, just like that a homemade Nature Art DIY dreamcatcher!
 Make these as simple or detailed as you want.
 You could paint your sticks and buy or make colored feathers.
 Find or buy stones like amethyst or quarts to really jazz it up.
 Additionally wooden or glass beads also make a touch.